mhzed/wstunnel/readme.md

     wstunnel -tunnel 33:2.2.2.2:33 ws://host:8080

-Note in above example, client picks the final tunnel destination, similar to ssh tunnel.
-Alternatively for security reason, you can lock tunnel destination on server end, example:
+In the above example, client picks the final tunnel destination, similar to ssh tunnel.
+Alternatively for security reason, you can lock tunnel destination on the server end, example:

     Server:
         wstunnel -s 8080 -t 2.2.2.2:33